pagekit/docs/guide-theme.md

 Each theme in Pagekit is located in its own folder in the `/themes` directory.
 In order for Pagekit to recognize a directory as a valid theme, you have to follow a certain file structure, at least for a few required files.

 There are several ways to create the basic file structure.
 In the course of this tutorial, we will create the needed files by hand.
-If you like the command line, you can run a single command to create the structure (`php pagekit theme:generate mytheme`, more on that in the advanced theme docs).
+If you like the command line, you can run a single command to create the structure (`php pagekit theme:generate mytheme`, more on that in the [advanced theme docs](themes.md)).

-**Note**Check out the hello theme we've prepared for you.
+**Note** Check out the `hello` theme we've prepared for you.
 Apart from the basic structure, that package also includes examples of the functionality we will explain in this tutorial.

-To start, create an empty folder `/themes/mytheme`.
-Create the two files `theme.json` and `theme.php`.
-With these to files, your theme won't do anything, but it will already be recognized as a valid theme and visible in Pagekit's backend.
+To get started, create an empty folder `/themes/mytheme`.
+Create three empty files `theme.json` and `theme.php` and `templates/template.razr`.
+This is the minimal set of files needed for a theme, though we still need to add some content before the theme will be available in Pagekit's backend.

 ![Generated file structure](images/guide-theme-files-minimal.png)